ollyoechsle/community-tools/frontend/README.md

 ## Running locally

+Demos of the components can be viewed on the development server which is started by:

 ```
 npm run serve
 ```

-Demos of the components can be viewed on the development server (typically: localhost:8081)
+(typically: localhost:8080)

 # Developer Setup